Where do Bees go in Winter?

 Bumblebee queens emerge in late spring/summer and will then resume the laborious process of building a nest for their new broods.
 Old queens, workers and males won’t survive the winter.

 You would be forgiven for believing that all bees hibernate, and in truth most do.
 But the reality is that some, in particular the famous honeybee, don’t sleep the winter months out in a padded nest.
-Instead, they perform an act known as overwintering, a feat far more special.
+Instead, they perform an act known as overwintering; a far more special feat.

 Towards the end of summer, much as hibernating bees would do, honeybee workers begin the process of stockpiling pollen to turn into stores of honey.
 When autumn arrives, the queen will produce new broods of ‘winter bees’ who are fatter in body than their summer sisters and have a much longer lifespan.
 While summer bees only live for 4-6 weeks, winter bees can live for up to 6 months.